PapaCode79/Gist_regex/Password_Generator.md

 Back-references are regular expression commands which refer to a previous part of the matched regular expression.
 Back-references are specified with backslash and a single digit (e.g. ' \1 ').
 The part of the regular expression they refer to is called a subexpression, and is designated with parentheses.

 ### Look-ahead and Look-behind

+ Lookahead and lookbehind (commonly referred to as “lookaround”) are useful when we'd like to match something depending on the context before/.
+The lookbehind asserts that what immediately precedes the current position is a lowercase letter.
+And the lookahead asserts that what immediately follows the current position is an uppercase letter.

 ## Author